david-fong/okiidoku/cpp/readme.md

 - Make sure to read and follow the api contracts documented in the headers.
 Exceptions are intentionally not thrown for precondition violations (if you would like to run against a build of libokiidoku with assertions for debugging purposes, use a debug build of libokiidoku).
 None of the current okiidoku APIs throw exceptions.
   - As a result, for MSVC, any [exception handling policy](https://docs.microsoft.com/en-us/cpp/build/reference/eh-exception-handling-model#standard-c-exception-handling) should be ok.
 Note that [CMake currently defaults to `/EHsc`](https://gitlab.kitware.com/cmake/cmake/-/issues/20610) if unspecified.

-- Code examples can be found in [the examples folder](./libs/okiidoku/examples/).
+- Usage examples can be found in [the examples folder](./libs/okiidoku/examples/).

 ## CMake Setup Options